Tellico SalamanderPlethodon aureolus

-Description: A large, black salamander (4.0 to 6.0 inches in length) with many, brass- colored spots on dorsum.
+Description: A large, black salamander (4.0 to 6.0 inches in length) with many, brass-colored spots on the dorsum.
 Sides have white or yellowish spots.
-Belly is gray with a lighter chin.
-Tail is round in cross-section.
+The belly is gray with a lighter chin.
+The tail is round in cross-section.

-- Red-cheeked Salamander lacks brassy spots on back and lateral white spots.
+- Red-cheeked Salamander lacks brassy spots on the back and lateral white spots.

 - Southern Appalachian Salamander is generally larger and has white dorsal spots.

 - Northern Slimy Salamander can only be separated from Tellico Salamander by biochemical characters.